logic-and-applications/rocq-lna/installer/README.md

    - `-jobs=2`: Amount of jobs for parallelization.
    - `-vst=n`: Tells coq platform not to build Verified Software Toolchain

-7. **Patch installer**:
+8. **Patch installer**:

    Patches the `windows/create_installer_windows.sh` file in the cygwin directory by copying `installer/patch_installer.sh` to that directory and running it.
-The `create_installer _windows` script assumes `-compcert=y` was set during the previous step and this fixes it.
-If, in the future, other patches need to be made, this is probably the place to add those patches.
+The `create_installer _windows` script assumes `-compcert=y` was set and that `coqide` was installed during the previous step and this script fixes both.
+It also inserts the use of the EnVar plugin to set add to the PATH environment variable.

-8. **Install LnA**:
+9. **Install LnA**:

    Installs our library and all its dependencies on the cygwin directory such that they are added to the installer in the next step.
 The `depends` field in the [`LnA.opam`](/library/LnA.opam) file configures what the dependencies are that are installed along with it.
 This process already installed Rocq/Coq, so that is skipped here.
 However, `vscoq-language-server`, is installed now because of the dependency in this step.

-9. **Create installer**:
+10. **Create installer**:

     Creates the installer by running `windows/create_installer_windows.sh` in the cygwin directory.
 Once this is done it is copied to `/installer/`, which is a location more easily accessible for next steps.

-10. **Sign the installer**:
+11. **Sign the installer**:

     This step is currently commented out, but is an example of how to sign the installer once we obtain a certificate.
 This certificate must, of course, not be pushed to this repository.
 The `secrets` environment variables can instead be set by the repository owner under `Settings > Security > Secrets and variables > Actions`.

-11. **Upload Artifact**:
+12. **Upload Artifact**:

     Uploads the installer under the name `LnA-Windows-installer` to github as an artifact.
 Once this step is complete it will show up in github under the `Actions` tab by navigating to this workflow and scrolling down to `Artifacts` at the bottom of the page.
 While normally jobs are isolated environments, this step also enables use of the created installer file in later jobs.
 We do this in the `release` job, for example.
 The `release` job is only allowed to start after this job is finished, because this `upload` job is one of the jobs in the `needs` list seen in the `release` job.